How Much to Charge for Social Media Management

 How Much Should You Charge for Social Media Management?

 Before answering this question, it’s important to consider what may influence the amount you charge.
 From the scope of work that the client is asking for, to the additional resources and internal costs that your business will need to front.
-Here are a few things to consider when it comes to totaling up your rates.
+Here are a few things to consider when totaling up the rates of social media freelancers or social media agencies:

 Experience in social media management